DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 Released under the [MIT License](LICENSE).
 Free to remix, reuse, and reimagine.
 Into analytics or visual storytelling?
 Let’s collaborate.

-> "Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything." – Plato
+> "Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything." ~Plato